Bone broth (i.e., stock)… I love it.

 The consensus is that bones and knuckles give the bone broth “body” while the meat (like soup meat or oxtails) gives “flavor.”

-Get your slow cooker out and add some filtered water to it, about half way.
-Add a couple splashes of apple cider vinegar.
+Get your slow cooker and add some water to it, about half way.
+Add a splash of apple cider vinegar.
 Once the bones are done cooking, add them to the slow cooker.
-At this point you need to decide if you want to add anything else such as vegetables, organic meats, seasonings, etc.
+At this point you need to decide if you want to add anything else such as vegetables or seasonings.

-If you want the bone broth to be extra easy then you can simply keep it as bones and not add anything else.
+If you want the bone broth to be extra easy, then simply keep it as bones and do not add anything else.
 I say “extra easy” because I’m thinking ahead to the straining process that happens at the end of broth making.
 Fewer items in the slow cooker to strain out, the easier it is.
 However, that doesn’t necessarily make for a fun broth.

-If you want more oomph to your bone broth, but still want to keep it fairly easy to clean up, then consider adding a couple more things such as garlic cloves and an onion or two (skin and all – quartered), plus the bay leaves, some grass fed meat (any cut will do, I often use oxtails or buy a package of soup bones with meat on them), and of course always add the apple cider vinegar.
-The idea is that the bones give nutrition and body (good for mouth feel) and the meat gives more flavor.
+If you want more oomph to your bone broth, but still want to keep it fairly easy to clean up, then add things like garlic cloves, an onion or two (skin and all – quartered), and bay leaves.
+The idea is that the bones give nutrition and body (good for mouth feel) and the meat gives extra flavor.
 I didn’t always use the combo of bones and meat in my beginning bone broth making days, but I do now.
-It is definitely better but I won’t say it’s absolutely critical.
+It is definitely better, but it’s not critical.

-And, if you’re going all out, then consider doing what I wrote above, and then also adding chopped carrots, celery, and whatever veggies you fancy or have on hand.
+If you’re going all out with this, then consider doing what I wrote above, and also add chopped carrots, celery, and whatever veggies you fancy.

 - at a minimum, to have extra tasty broth include an onion (or two)

 - veggies (beet, carrot, sweet potato, celery, parsnip, tomato, etc)